 With long-form content, besides more backlinks, you’ll gain an increased time on page from readers, low bounce rate, and high article shareability.
 You’re improving your on-page SEO, but also, you’re offering more details and more value, which consequently help you get backlinks.

-Building quality backlinks can be tough, but that’s precisely why link building and indexing are so beneficial.
+Quality backlink creation can be tough, but that’s precisely why link building and indexing are so beneficial.
 Turns out, indexing high-quality backlinks is not a walk in the park.
-If you want to properly index both your high-quality links, you need to follow the advice that we outlined above, as well as going through all the dos and don’ts of backlink indexation to get the maximum possible results.
+If you want to properly index both your high-quality links, you need to follow the advice that we outlined above, as well as go through all the dos and don’ts of backlink indexation to get the maximum possible results.

 Marketing Assistance for Your Business